delsinm/github-actions/README.md

 **[terraform-pipeline](actions/terraform-pipeline/README.md)** is a more robust multi-job Terraform pipeline that adds parallel security scanning with Checkov, pip caching, and comment search and replace to keep PR threads clean.
 Recommended for team use.

-**[slack-notifications](actions/slack-notifications/README.md)** are GitHub actions to notify Slack on commit and merge.
+**[slack-notifications](actions/slack-notifications/README.md)** is a GitHub action to notify Slack on commit and merge.
 Use this as stand-alone code or add it to your existing GitHub actions(recommended).

 ## Project Structure